Invite hummingbirds to your garden

 What attracts hummingbirds?

 Inquisitive hummers can spot the color red from great distances and are always checking out any possible food source.
-While red flowers, especially trumpet-shaped ones, are common favorites, there are lots of blooms of other colors and shapes that are hummingbird favorites, as well.
+While red flowers, especially trumpet-shaped ones are common favorites, there are lots of blooms of other colors and shapes that will attract hummingbirds, as well.
 Grow some and you’ll be much more likely to have them zipping around your garden.

-To help you entice these little birds, here are 10 nectar-rich hummingbird favorites that will grow in many areas of the country.
+To help you entice these little birds, here are some nectar-rich hummingbird favorites that will grow in many areas of the country.